 And then Rob turned as the triple lead guitars assaulted the ears, crashing out of the PA as the band ripped through three core Priest songs – You’ve Got Another Thing Coming, then hit singles Breaking The Law and Living After Midnight.

 I asked KK Downing what it felt like to be playing those songs.
-He said that, of course, they had to play two of their hit singles, and he reflected on the opener, You’ve Got Another Thing Coming, being a way of saying, “beware of Heavy Metal.
+He said that, of course, they had to play two of their hit singles.
+KK reflected on the opener, You’ve Got Another Thing Coming, being a way of saying, “beware of Heavy Metal.
 It’s addictive, you can’t ignore us.”

 Risking asking about ‘the elephant in the room,’ I recalled at our last meeting that he had never met Richie Faulkner, who had replaced him over a decade ago.
 I tentatively asked if the induction was the first time they had spoken.

 “Yes, I managed to have a chat with him,” KK said, “and we shared the stage and even jammed together.
 It could have been awkward, but it wasn’t.
-I’ve nothing but respect for him, and I know he’s working on other projects outside Priest, and I wish him well.”
+I’ve nothing but respect for him.
+I know he’s working on other projects outside Priest, and I wish him well.”

 Laughing, he added, “the only potentially awkward moments were because I like a lot of room and have always raced around the stage, and we had to avoid each other!”